theiagen/public_health_bioinformatics/docs/workflows/standalone/kraken2.md

 [Krona](https://github.com/marbl/Krona) produces an interactive report that allows hierarchical data, such as the one from Kraken2, to be explored with zooming, multi-layered pie charts.
 These pie charts are intuitive and highly responsive.

+!!! warning

-Krona will only output hierarchical results for bacterial organisms in its current implementation.
+    Krona will only output hierarchical results for **bacterial organisms** in its current implementation.

+!!! warning

+    Krona is only available for Kraken reports generated with **Illumina data**, paired or singled-ended.

 ??? toggle "Example Krona report"